I. PLAYER ELIGIBILITY

 1. Substitutions must take place from the halfway line only; an entering player may not go on the field until the exiting player steps off the field.

-4. No overtime, except for championship game.
-(See Section II, B-6).
+6. No overtime, except for championship game.

-6. For the Championship Match only, if at the end of regulation time both teams have scored the same number of goals, or neither team has scored any goals, a maximum of two (2) overtime periods shall be played as follows:
+7. For the Championship Match only, if at the end of regulation time both teams have scored the same number of goals, or neither team has scored any goals, a maximum of two (2) overtime periods shall be played as follows:

 1. Each team shall field a maximum of Middle eleven (11) or Elementary nine (9) players.
 However, for each player sent off the field of play during regulation time or any overtime period, the team shall field one less player for each overtime period.
 Players sent off the field of play during regulation time or the first overtime period, may not participate in any overtime period.